2004 Democratic Party presidential primaries: Iowa and New Hampshire

+Mini Tuesday, Super Tuesday and later primaries

 Edwards's late stage momentum, as well as his departure from the negative campaigning which characterized other leading candidates, carried him into a surprising second-place finish in Iowa with the support of 32% of caucus delegates, behind only John Kerry's 38% and ahead of former front-runner Howard Dean at 18%.
 He finished with 12% in the New Hampshire primary one week later, essentially tied for third-place position with retired general Wesley Clark.
-The following week, Edwards won in South Carolina and nearly beat Clark in Oklahoma.
+The following week, dubbed Mini Tuesday, Edwards won in South Carolina and nearly beat Clark in Oklahoma.
+However, Kerry won five primaries in various regions of the country to reinforce his status as frontrunner.

 After Dean's withdrawal from the contest, Edwards became the only major challenger to Kerry for the nomination.
 However, Kerry continued to dominate, taking in wins in Michigan, Washington, Maine, Tennessee, Washington, D.C., Nevada, Wisconsin, Utah, Hawaii and Idaho.
 Remarking on an unexpectedly strong finish in Wisconsin on February 17, Edwards humorously cautioned Kerry: "Objects in your mirror may be closer than they appear."
-Many other candidates dropped out during this time, leaving only Kerry, Edwards, Sharpton and Kucinich in the running.
+At this point, only Kerry, Edwards, Sharpton and Kucinich remained in the running.
 Dean, while not officially running, did not release his delegates, and still put in a strong showing considering that he was no longer mounting an official campaign.

 Edwards maintained a positive campaign and largely avoided attacking Kerry until a February 29, 2004, debate in New York City, where he attempted to put Kerry on the defensive by characterizing the front-runner as a "Washington insider" and by mocking Kerry's plan to form a committee to examine trade agreements.

 In Super Tuesday, March 2, Kerry won decisive victories in the California, Connecticut, Georgia, Maryland, Massachusetts, New York, Ohio and Rhode Island primaries and the Minnesota caucuses.
 Dean, despite having withdrawn from the race two weeks earlier, won his home state of Vermont.
 Edwards finished only slightly behind Kerry in Georgia but, failing to win a single state, chose to withdraw, making Kerry the presumptive nominee.
 President Bush called Senator Kerry to congratulate him that evening.

 On March 11, after meetings with Democratic superdelegates in Washington, D.C., and former primary election opponents, Kerry accumulated the 2,162 delegates required to clinch the nomination.
 The DNC's website acknowledged him as the party's nominee at that time, four and a half months prior to the Convention.